port80labs/git-pivotal/readme.markdown

 More README to come.
 See ISSUES for things I want to tackle in this project.

+## The workflow

+1. Assign the card to yourself (or have someone assign it to you)
+2. From _master_, **git start <card\_type>**, where card\_type is either 'bug', 'chore', 'feature', or the card number.
+A new branch will be created, and you will be automatically  switched to it.
+The story will also be marked as started.
+3. WRITE ALL THE CODE!, create pull request, merge into master.
+4. **git finish**.
+This will destroy the local and remote branches, and mark the story as finished.

 ### git start - Starting the next available Feature/Bug/Chore